Jacque Nyenhuis PhD RD LDN

 INVITED PRESENTATOINS AND POSTER SESSIONS

-Nyenhuis, J., Feltman, R.B., and Meyers, J., (Accepted-October 2020).
+Nyenhuis, J., Feltman, R.B., and Meyers, J., (2020).
 Unwinding the paradox of food insecurity and obesity in the same household in rural populations.
 Academy of Nutrition and Dietetics Annual Conference 2020.

 Nyenhuis, J., (2020) Culinary Medicine Sessions for Health and Wellbeing (CulMedSHAW) use cooking classes as an empowering, sustainable way for families to move toward increased wellbeing.
 International Home Economics Federation (IHEF) 2020.
 Atlanta, GA.(cancelled)